Community Campaign (Hart): History

-In 2017 John Bennison defended his county council, with a slightly increased vote share.
-Alan Oliver of the party also stood in the Fleet Town Ward, coming second after the Conservatives with 2,227 votes (39.22%).
-This is out of five councillors from Hart itself, alongside two Conservatives, and two Liberal Democrats.
+Joint administration

+It was in June 2017. with 10 seats, that CCH joined the Liberal Democrats, on eight seats, in running the district council, with Lib Dem David Neighbour elected leader of the council and each party sharing cabinet posts equally.
+In 2017, a CCH-sponsored report for the district council recommended not allowing development on most council-owned brownfield land.

 In the 2018 District Council election, the Angela Delaney gained Fleet West from the Conservative party with three further seats successfully defended, bringing the total number of councillors up to nine.

-In the 2019 district election, two seats were successfully defended, with a further two gained from the Conservatives; whilst the Conservative remained the largest party on the council, Community Campaign alongside the Liberal Democrats formed a majority administration of 21 seats (out of 33 total); Liberal Democrat Councillor David Neighbour became leader of the Council, with Community Campaign Hart Leader James Radley becoming the Deputy Leader, with several CCH councillors gaining portfolio positions.
+In the 2019 district election, two seats were successfully defended, with a further two gained from the Conservatives; the Conservatives were now the joint-largest party on the council with CCH, both on 11.
+Community Campaign alongside the Liberal Democrats formed a majority administration of 21 seats (out of 33 total); Liberal Democrat Councillor David Neighbour became leader of the Council, with Community Campaign Hart Leader James Radley becoming the Deputy Leader, with several CCH councillors gaining portfolio positions.
+A proposed garden village in Hart proved controversial on social media that year; CCH, who had been reluctant to engage on social media, said some of the comments were potentially defamatory.

-Whilst Hart District Council elections were originally scheduled to occur in 2020, due to the ongoing COVID-19 pandemic, they were delayed and are due to be held in 2021, alongside the scheduled Hampshire County Council elections.
+Hart District Council elections were originally scheduled to occur in 2020, but due to the ongoing COVID-19 pandemic, they were delayed and held in 2021, alongside the scheduled Hampshire County Council elections.
+The paid garden green bin service CCH helped negotiate with Serco in 2018 was suspended in 2020 due to the pandemic. with further cancellations in 2021; CCH was unapologetic.

-In the 2021 district election, the Fleet Central seat held by Wendy Makepeace-Browne was gained by Mark Butcher of the Conservatives in Fleet Central with a majority of 378 votes.
+In the 2021 district election, CCH was the incumbent administration with the Lib Dems.
+Fleet Central, held by Wendy Makepeace-Browne, was gained by Mark Butcher of the Conservatives with a majority of 378 votes.
+CCH therefore dropped to 10 seats.

 In the 2021 Hampshire County Council election John Bennison lost his county council seat, to Stephen Parker of the Conservatives, by 285 votes.

+In the May 2022 district election, CCH was defending four seats and went in with 10 councillors.
+They held four seats in May 2023.

+The 2024 district election on 2 May saw CCH and the Lib Dems gain seats from the Conservatives, with CCH back up to 11 by retaking Fleet Central.

+In the 2026 County Council election, CCH retook the seat they lost in 2021 and the Conservatives lost overall control of the council.
+Whitehill & Bordon Community Party also held their seat.
+After the 2026 district elections, Radley remained deputy leader and CCH also held the vice chairship, and the Finance, Development Management, Parking Waste Services, Community Safety and Regulatory Services, and Digital and Communications portfolios.